 Sen. Jeff Merkley (D-Oregon)

 First elected in 2008, Merkley is known as one of the most liberal members of the U.S. Senate.
 He was also the only U.S. Senator to endorse Bernie Sanders for president.
-At a town hall in January Merkley answered a question about a run for president in 2020:
+At the end of November, Merkley answered a question about a run for president in 2020: